HPV and Cancer

 - Even if you do not have any signs or symptoms

-For more information on any of the cancers listed here, please call our toll-free number, 1-800-227-2345, or visit our Web site at www.cancer.org.
+For more information on any of the cancers listed here, please see our separate documents on those cancers.

 Cervical cancer can be found early and even prevented with routine screening tests.
 The Pap test looks for changes in cervical cells caused by HPV infection.
 HPV tests look for the infections themselves by finding genes (DNA) from HPV in the cells.

 Cervical cancer is preventable with vaccines and regular screening tests.
-Yet more than half of the women in the US who get cervical cancer have never had or rarely had a Pap test.
+More than half of the women in the US who get cervical cancer have never had or rarely had a Pap test.

-HPV can also cause cancer of the vulva.
-Up to half of all vulvar cancers and almost all vulvar pre-cancers are linked to infection with the high-risk HPV types.
+HPV can also cause cancer of the vulva, which is the outer or external part of the female genital organs.
+Nearly 7 out of 10 vulvar cancers and almost all vulvar pre-cancers are linked to infection with the high-risk HPV types.
 This is a much less common cancer than cervical cancer.

-There is no standard screening for this disease other than routine physical exams.
+There is no standard screening for this cancer other than routine physical exams.

-Up to 9 out of 10 vaginal cancers and pre-cancers contain HPV.
+More than 7 out of 10 vaginal cancers contain HPV.

-Vaginal pre-cancers may be present for years before turning into a true (invasive) cancer.
-These pre-cancers can sometimes be found with the same Pap test that is used to screen for cervical cancer and pre-cancer.
+Many vaginal pre-cancers also contain HPV and these changes may be present for years before turning into a true (invasive) cancer.
+These pre-cancers can sometimes be found with the same Pap test that’s used to screen for cervical cancer and pre-cancer.
 If a pre-cancer is found, it can be treated, stopping cancer before it really starts.

-HPV can also cause cancer of the penis in men.
-HPV infection is found in about half of all penile cancers.
+In men, HPV can also cause cancer of the penis.
+HPV infection is found in about 6 out of 10 penile cancers.
 It’s more common in men with HIV and those who have sex with other men.

-HPV causes cancer of the anus in men and women.
+HPV causes nearly all squamous cell cancer of the anus in both men and women.
 It’s more common in men with HIV and those who have sex with other men.

 Screening for anal cancer is not routinely recommended.
 Still, some experts recommend anal cytology testing.
 (This test is also called an anal Pap test because it’s much like the Pap test used for cervical cancer.)
 This test is most often used in people thought to be at increased risk for anal cancer, such as men who have sex with men, women who have had cervical cancer or vulvar cancer, anyone who is HIV-positive, and anyone who has had an organ transplant.

-HPV is now found in about 2 out of 3 oropharyngeal cancers in men and women.
-These cancers are found in the back of throat, including base of the tongue and tonsils.
+HPV is found in mouth and throat or oropharyngeal cancers in men and women.
+More than 7 out of 10 cancers found in the back of throat, including the base of the tongue and tonsils, are HPV-related.

-There is no one way to prevent all the different types of HPV.
-But there are things that can be done to decrease your chances of being infected.
+There’s no one way to prevent all the different types of HPV.
+But there are things you can do to decrease your chances of being infected.
 There are also vaccines that can be used to protect young people from the types that are most closely linked to cancer.
-As noted in the “Cancer types linked to HPV infection” section, some types of cancer linked to HPV have screening tests that can be used to find HPV infection and cell changes early.
+As noted in the “Cancers linked to HPV infection” section, some types of cancer linked to HPV have screening tests that can be used to find HPV infection and cell changes early.
 When this is done, cell changes can be treated before cancer even starts.

 Avoid HPV infection

-HPV is passed from one person to another during skin-to-skin contact with an infected area of the body.
+HPV is passed from one person to another during skin-to-skin contact with an infected part of the body.
 Although HPV can be spread during sex – including vaginal, anal, and oral sex – sex isn’t the only way for the infection to spread.
 All that’s needed is skin-to-skin contact with an area of the body infected with HPV.
 Infection with HPV also seems to be able to be spread from one part of the body to another.
 For instance, infection may start in the cervix and then spread to the vagina and vulva.
+There may be other ways to become infected with HPV that aren’t yet clear.
+For instance, it may be spread through shared sex toys.

 The only way thought to completely prevent anal and genital HPV infection is to never allow another person to have contact with those areas of the body.
 Remember that HPV can be present for years without causing any symptoms.
 It doesn’t always cause warts or any other symptoms.
 Someone can have the virus and pass it on without knowing it.